pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/html_css_dom/HTML_CSS_DOM.md

 ## 54. Explain how a browser determines what elements match a CSS selector.

-## 55. Describe pseudo-elements and discuss what they are used for.

-## 56. Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+## 55. Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

-## 57. What does \* { box-sizing: border-box; } do?
-What are its advantages?

-## 58. What is the CSS display property and can you give a few examples of its use?

-## 59. What is the difference between inline and inline-block?

-## 60. What is the difference between the "nth-of-type()" and "nth-child()" selectors?
+## 56. What is the difference between the "nth-of-type()" and "nth-child()" selectors?

-## 61. What is the difference between a relative, fixed, absolute and statically positioned element?

-## 62. Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
+## 57. Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
 And why?

-## 63. Can you explain the difference between px, em and rem as they relate to font sizing?
+## 58. Can you explain the difference between px, em and rem as they relate to font sizing?

-## 64. Can you give an example of a pseudo class?
-Can you provide an example use case for a pseudo class?

-## 65. What is the difference between a block level element and an inline element.
-Can you provide examples of each type of element?

-## 66. What is the difference between CSS Grid and Flexbox?
-When would you use one over the other?

 1. What is HTML?
 2. Explain the difference between HTML and XHTML.